m00racle/newPong/docs/docs.md

 Recommend to try this here is the [link to the file in GitHub](https://github.com/m00racle/hump/blob/master/class.lua).
 [x] Just copy this class and use it into new file called class and then include it into main.lua [x] Then modify all classes to use this construct.

+### Pong Day 4
+Seek the [SEE THE VIDEO LINK OF CS50 GAMING](https://cs50.harvard.edu/games/2018/weeks/0/) and compare the technique use there with ours.
+[ ] compare ball simulation class
+[ ] compare collision simulation
+[ ] upgrade our code on pad and ball if necessary but focus on our own ideas

 ## Add Class Library
 **__NOTE: LUA AS PROGRAMMING LANGUAGE BY DEFAULT DOES NOT PROVIDE CLASS AS STRUCTURE, BUT WE CAN MAKE ONE CLOSELY  RESEMBLES CLASS BEHAVIOR EVEN ITS INHERITANCE NATURE__**